 Our Safari tent had one double bed and one single bed, a comfortable stoep, and a fully equipped kitchen area a few metres away with a refrigerator and microwave oven.
 In the kitchen, there also was a two-plate gas hob with a kettle and a small dining table for three.
 An en suite toilet and shower was available.
 We loved the large outside bathtub-for-two for a relaxing evening.
 A braai area with braai grids and chairs allowed us to tan some meat.
 Then we also had our private plunge pool where we had cool-down-time after a bit of a hike.
 Even our car had its own, private port to sleep underneath.

 Two things we loved most about Lady Africa Bush Lodge: One: The owners use a self-check-in system which allowed us to arrive at only 9 PM on a Friday evening after having to deal with peak hour traffic through Johannesburg and Pretoria, and then a road closure on the N1 on the stretch of road close to the Kranskop toll-gate, notorious for vehicle accidents.
 Two: Except for the Bush camp (ideal for groups) the Honeymoon tent and Safari tents are spread fair distances from one another, allowing privacy and escape from other people – the only indication we had that we had neighbours was smoke from a braai we could see through the trees.

 This is a nature reserve, with non-dangerous antelope – we did not see any but their droppings were evident enough to convince us that they were present.
-You may bring Wagter with But we recommend you have him leashed when going for a walk.
-We took walks along the many tracks and spent some time at the picnic area ont the banks of a small river.
-We also found a self-service shop with freezers for ice and wood should you need.
+You may bring Wagter with but we recommend you have him leashed when going for a walk.
+We took walks along the many tracks and spent some time at the picnic area on the banks of a small river.
+We also found a self-service shop with freezers for ice and wood should you need them.

 We loved the views on some parts of the farm and there was one particular area where I almost could not stop taking photos.
 It is worth exploring by foot or bicycle.